 What I have noticed is that I haven’t been asked once if I’m tired in the last three months, so that has to tell you something.

 Obviously my hair colour is different, but I can’t help but notice how more awake and refreshed I look these days.
 It’s subtle — you wouldn’t look at me and think ‘she’s had work done.’

 A huge thank you to the incredible team at Skin Secrets for helping me to look and feel like my youthful self again.
 I have a little more pep in my step lately thanks to your team!

 BOOK YOUR BOTOX APPOINTMENT TODAY & SAVE WITH PROMO CODE

 USE PROMO CODE: VALLEYMOM

 VM is thrilled to partner with Skin Secrets to for a very exciting promotion.
-Simply use promo code VALLEYMOM when booking your Botox appointment to receive a FREE Hollywood Laser Peel, valued at $299 per session.
-Please note, this incredible promo is for first-time clients only.
+Simply use promo code VALLEYMOM when booking your Botox appointment to receive 10% off any products or services.
+Please note, this promo is for first-time clients only.
 You must show this blog post or take a photo of this special offer to qualify.

 9084 Glover Rd